-A breach of the suspension clause is subject to fines of up to 10% of the total annual turnover achieved in Serbia, while the Commission may in addition also enact de-concentration measures so as to (re-) establish or protect competition in the market (by ordering the parties to split a company, divest shares, break up a contract or undertake any other steps necessary).
-The Commission's practice concerning fines in merger control proceedings has, up until recently, not advanced much; however, as of 2014, the Commission has significantly stepped up its activities and ex officio initiated a number of proceedings concerning concentrations which were allegedly implemented without prior notification and approval.
+A breach of the suspension clause is subject to fines of up to 10% of the total annual turnover achieved in Serbia.
+The Commission may also enact de-concentration measures to (re)establish or protect competition in the market (by ordering the parties to split a company, divest shares, terminate a contract or undertake any other steps necessary).
+The Commission's practice on fines in merger control proceedings has not advanced much up until recently.
+However, the Commission has significantly stepped up its activities as of 2014 and ex officio initiated a number of proceedings concerning concentrations which were allegedly implemented without prior notification and approval.
+As noted in question 3.3 above, in July 2017, the Commission issued a landmark decision fining an acquirer for failing to notify a concentration which met the turnover thresholds (arising from the change of control from joint to sole).